 losing control), so you will be in front all the time, and you only need

 to know how close the other car is when it is in front after you lap it.

 The camera can do that, same as the walls.
-There are not yet, but there
+There are not yet rules for

 Then there is the problem of drift.
-Every IMU in our price ranges drifts, differently depending on the slew rate.
+Every IMU in our price range drifts, and they drift differently depending on the slew rate (how fast you are going or turning).
 What are you going to do to correct that?
 That's called fusion, and it's incredibly difficult.

 We can measure the distance travelled using the driveshaft counter,